 Employment options: PDG is committed to providing meaningful employment services designed to meet the unique needs of each person we support.
 Career development is available through classes, employment readiness programs, and job exploration activities.
 Work opportunities are available at PDG based on contracts from local businesses.
 Associates learn skills such as packaging, kitting, light assembly, inspection, sorting, labeling, and more.
 Work training opportunities are available in the community through our Employment Readiness Academies.
 The ERA provides an internship-type environment with an on-site staff member who trains and coaches the individual to meet the expectation of the employer.
 Additional work opportunities are also available in enclaves, where four to eight individuals work together at an area business.
 Many individuals work at jobs in the community and attend PDG on their days off.

 Creative outlets: PDG provides an opportunity for those with an interest in creative arts to develop their own business by creating and selling their art or craft goods.
 Others enjoy developing their art, music, and exercise skills by attending classes.

 Classes to develop your skills: Classes are offered at PDG to provide a way to learn new skills.
-Clubs include such things as karate, Zumba, making balloons for clowns, playing board games, ancestry research, and writing to pen pals.
+Clubs include such things as karate, Zumba, ballroom dance, playing board games, ancestry research, learning musical instruments and writing to pen pals.
 Reading and money management classes are also available.

 Hours: Projects Drive Group is open 7:30 a.m. to 4 p.m.
 Mondays through Fridays, except major holidays.